ingobecker/tf-libvirt-fcos-gitlab-runner/README.md

 [deploy@terraform-libvirt]$ terraform output ssh-command
 ```

-It might take some time until the ip is known to terraform.
-In this case,
-run `terraform refresh` until a valid connection string is shown.

 Use the following command, to connect to the provisioned VM:
 ```
 [deploy@terraform-libvirt]$ ssh $(terraform output ssh-command)